processism/processism.github.io/introduction-to-processism.md

 This simple observation leads to a profound insight: **what we call "things" are actually patterns in flowing processes**.

+## Feel It Directly

+Before we go further, notice something:
+- Your breath flowing in and out
+- Your thoughts coming and going
+- Your awareness of both

+You aren't HAVING these experiences—you ARE these processes.
+This shift from having to being, from noun to verb, is the gateway to understanding.

 ## You Are Like the Whirlpool

 Your body replaces most of its atoms every few years.
 The thoughts in your mind are constantly changing.
 Your relationships evolve.
 Yet you remain "you."